decagondev/BandersnatchExperiments/tickets/thirdTicket.md

 Stuck?
 Post in `labs-ds` or open a support ticket in the Hub!

 ## Deliverables
-Submit the following to Canvas:
+Submit the following in your course:
 - Link to your forked repo with the added code
 - Link to a Loom video answering the prompt in the canvas assignment